gschmutz/stream-processing-workshop/05-bluesky-data-intestion/README.md

 With raw Bluesky messages flowing into the `bluesky.raw` topic, we now use [Apache NiFi](http://nifi.apache.org) to fan them out into five type-specific topics based on the `collection` field.

+### Why route by collection type?

+Keeping all event types in a single topic works for exploration (we did it with `kcat` and `jq` earlier), but it creates problems for downstream consumers:

+- A consumer that only cares about posts must deserialise every message — likes, follows, reposts — just to discard it
+- Different event types have different schemas, so an Elasticsearch index or a database table that expects a post schema will reject or mangle a like record
+- Topic partitioning is most effective when all messages in a topic have the same key domain (e.g. all keyed by post ID); mixing types makes that impossible

+By routing each collection type to its own topic, each consumer subscribes only to what it needs, schemas stay homogeneous per topic, and the pipeline remains easy to extend — adding a new consumer for `app.bsky.feed.like` does not require touching any existing flow.

+### Why Apache NiFi?

+[Apache NiFi](https://nifi.apache.org) is a visual data flow tool designed for routing, transforming, and mediating data between systems.
+It is a natural fit here because the routing logic — extract a field, match it against a list, publish to a dynamic topic name — is exactly the kind of stateless per-message transformation NiFi handles without writing any code.
+NiFi also provides a live monitoring view of throughput and backpressure on every connection, which makes it easy to observe the data flow during the workshop.

 ### Open NiFi

 In a browser navigate to <https://dataplatform:18083/nifi>.
 NiFi uses a self-signed certificate, so confirm the browser security warning before proceeding.